 The Psychology Department of Harper College (http://dept.harpercollege.edu/psychology/) has recently partnered with Roosevelt University to create multiple options for students to earn their Bachelor or Master of Arts degree and optionally participate in psychological research.
 Check out http://dept.harpercollege.edu/psychology/partnership.html for more information.

-The PhD Program in Industrial Organizational Psychology received the final approval from the Higher Learning Commission and has accepted five outstanding students to start on this program in the Fall.
+The PhD Program in Industrial Organizational Psychology received the final approval from the Higher Learning Commission.

 Although stress is a familiar and frequent occurrence in everyone’s life, why is that some people seem to deal with high levels of stress with composure, while others struggle with daily hassles that most take for granted?
 That question is being investigated at Roosevelt University by students studying with Kimberly Dienes, an assistant professor of psychology and a licensed clinical psychologist.
 Read the full article

 Full-Time Core Faculty Associate Director of Argosy Assessment and Intervention Clinic American School of Professional Psychology at Argosy University, San Francisco Bay Area Req. # 13006.113 https://edmc.hua.hrsmart.com/ats/js_job_details.php?reqid=30487 Summary: The American School of Professional Psychology is seeking exceptional applicants to contribute to the growth and direction of our Clinical Psychology program, specifically in the area of […]

 The Cincinnati VA Medical Center Postdoctoral Fellowship Program is currently accepting applications for the 2015-2016 training year.
 The overarching mission of our postdoctoral fellowship program is to train future leaders in integrated care within the VA who are able to lead interprofessional care teams, collaborate effectively with a wide range of health care professionals, and […]